 Chancellor Gillman came to UCI in June 2013 as provost and executive vice chancellor after spending more than two decades at the University of Southern California.
 From 2005 to 2012 he served as dean of the Dana and David Dornsife College of Letters, Arts and Sciences, the largest academic unit at USC.
 Prior to his service as dean, Chancellor Gillman also served as associate vice provost for research advancement, chair of the Department of Political Science, and director of graduate studies within the Department of Political Science.

-A native of Southern California, Dr. Gillman grew up in North Hollywood and was a first-generation college student.
-He earned bachelor’s, master’s, and doctoral degrees in political science at UCLA.
-His wife, Ellen, earned a bachelor's degree at UC San Diego and a master's and doctorate in psychology at UCLA.
-They have two children.
+A native of Southern California, Chancellor Gillman grew up in North Hollywood and was a first-generation college student.
+He earned bachelor’s (magna cum laude, Phi Beta Kappa), master’s, and doctoral degrees in political science at UCLA.